robrwo/Plack-Middleware-Statsd/README.md

 ## client

-This is a statsd client, such as an [Net::Statsd::Client](https://metacpan.org/pod/Net::Statsd::Client) object.
+This is a statsd client, such as an instance of [Net::Statsd::Tiny](https://metacpan.org/pod/Net::Statsd::Tiny).

 If one is omitted, then it will default to one defined in the environment hash at `psgix.monitor.statsd`.